jshimkoski/component-library/docs/TreeView.md

 - Nested navigation items with expand/collapse functionality
 - Custom icons or no icons
 - Positioning of expand/collapse controls on either left or right side
+- Automatic expand/collapse behavior when clicking parent items that don't have links
 - Events for node click, expansion, and collapse operations
 - Default expansion of specified nodes